-We are looking forward to welcoming students to our school buildings for the 2020-21 school year!
-Our 36 Catholic schools will educate and provide faith formation for over 10,000 students this fall.
-Enrollment in most locations has increased, and we are grateful for the trust that all our families place in us.
+As we look forward to welcoming our students back to our school buildings for the 2021-2022 school year, we have once again worked with our COVID safety task force to develop a safety plan.
+Our 36 Catholic schools will educate and provide faith formation for nearly 10,000 students this fall.
+Enrollment in most locations has continued to increase and we are grateful for the trust that our families place in us.

-In preparing for this school year, I have worked with a School Reopening Task Force consisting of four school principals (Sr. Danielle Truex, Sacred Heart School, Lancaster; Crystal Noel, St. Teresa of Calcutta, McSherrystown; Jodi Reagan, St. Catherine Laboure, Harrisburg; John Cominsky, Trinity High School, Camp Hill) and Dr. Keri Donaldson and Dr. Eric Hillson, both of whom have real expertise and experience in epidemiology, to prepare guidelines for our schools.
-These guidelines were developed based on the most recently available information from the Pennsylvania Department of Education, the Pennsylvania Department of Health and the CDC.
-Each school then developed an innovative plan, specific to that location, which follows these Diocesan guidelines.
+In preparing for this school year, the School Reopening Task Force worked thoughtfully and prayerfully to create a plan.
+The Task Force consists of four school principals (Kyla Hockley, Saint John Neumann, Lancaster; Crystal Noel, St. Teresa of Calcutta, McSherrystown; Jodi Reagan, St. Catherine Laboure, Harrisburg; John Cominsky, Trinity High School, Camp Hill) and Dr. Keri Donaldson and Dr. Eric Hillson, both of whom have expertise and experience in epidemiology.

-The full Diocesan guidelines can be found HERE, but I encourage you to reach out to your local Catholic school, as their local safety plan will provide specific information for their location.
+The full Diocesan guidelines for the 2021-22 school year can be found HERE, but I encourage you to reach out to your local Catholic school, as each school will provide site-specific plans.

-Our goals in planning were to take a prayerful approach to providing a Catholic education for our students; to maintain a holistic view of our students and of their needs; and to provide a safe, joyful school environment that follows the current scientific research on schooling during this pandemic.
+Our goals in developing this plan were to take a prayerful approach to providing a Catholic education for our students; to maintain a holistic view of our students and of their needs; and to provide a safe, joyful school environment that follows the current scientific research on schooling during COVID-19.

-Our families will have a variety of needs and circumstances.
-Please know that our schools stand ready to work closely with you and are prepared to offer distance learning for those students for whom that is the best option.
+I recognize that our families have a variety of needs and circumstances.
+Please know that our schools stand ready to work closely with you as we enter this school year.

-Thank you for your support of our Catholic schools.
-We are eager to see your children in person for the first time in nearly six months!
+Thank you for your support of our Catholic schools!
+We are eager to welcome your children back to our classrooms in August.

 Secretary for Education and Superintendent of Catholic Schools